Statistics for Anticyclotomic Iwasawa Invariants of Elliptic Curves

 \section{Ridgdill curves}

 The notion of a finitely anomalous elliptic curve is due to P.~C.~Ridgdill, see \cite{Rid10}.

 \begin{definition} Let $E_{/\Q}$ be an elliptic curve with finitely many $\Q$-anomalous primes $p$, then we say $E$ is \emph{$\Q$-Ridgdill}.
 Let $K$ be an imaginary quadratic field.
-If $E$ has finitely many $K$-anomalous primes $p$, we say that $E$ is \emph{$K$-Ridgdill}. \end{definition} Note that a $K$-Ridgdill curve is necessarily $\Q$-Ridgdill.
-Indeed, if $p$ splits or ramifies in $K$ then the residue field is $\F_p$ and the assertion is obvious.
-When $p$ is inert in $K$, then the residue field is $\F_{p^2}$; one checks that if $p | \# \widetilde{E}(\F_p)$ then $p | \widetilde{E}(\F_{p^2})$.
+If $E$ has finitely many $K$-anomalous primes $p$, we say that $E$ is \emph{$K$-Ridgdill}. \end{definition} Note that by Lemma \ref{lemma46}, a $K$-Ridgdill curve is necessarily $\Q$-Ridgdill.
 The following is a corollary to Theorem \ref{th46}.

 \begin{corollary} Let $E_{/\Q}$ be an elliptic curve and $K$ be an imaginary quadratic field so that the conditions of Theorem \ref{th46} are satisfied.
 Assume that $E$ is $\Q$-Ridgdill.
-Then, there are only finitely many primes $p$ which split in $K$ such that \begin{enumerate} \item $E$ has good ordinary reduction at $p$, \item $\Selp\neq 0$. \end{enumerate} Furthermore, if $E$ is $K$-Ridgdill, then there are only finitely many primes $p$ (split and inert in $K$) such that the above conditions are satisfied. \end{corollary}
+Then there are only finitely many primes $p$ which split in $K$ such that \begin{enumerate} \item $E$ has good ordinary reduction at $p$, \item $\Selp\neq 0$. \end{enumerate} Furthermore, if $E$ is $K$-Ridgdill, then there are only finitely many primes $p$ (split and inert in $K$) such that the above conditions are satisfied. \end{corollary}

 Let $N_E$ denote the conductor of $E$ and $N$ be some fixed positive integer.
 Ridgdill observes that if $E$ is an elliptic curve such that the image of is contained in a subgroup $H$ of $\GL_2(\Z/N\Z)$ containing no element whose trace is $1$, then all primes $p\nmid N_E N$ are not anomalous.
 Hence, in this case, the elliptic curve $E$ is finitely anomalous.
 The subgroups which do not contain any such element with trace $1$ are classified, and elliptic curves whose mod-$N$ representation is contained in these subgroups are classified.